Jane Foster: King Thor

-In King Thor's future timeline, Thor with the help of his three granddaughters recreated the Human race with the two first human beings named Steve and Jane.
+An alternate version of Jane Foster appears in King Thor's future timeline.
+Thor, with the help of his three granddaughters, recreated the Human race with the two first human beings named Steve and Jane.
 Unlike the ancient humans, they possessed longevity.
 However, when the time had come for Jane, King Thor offered Jane eternal life, but she refused, because she wanted to be reunited with her love, Steve, in the afterlife.